guinacio/claude-streamlit-agents/README.md

 ---

 *Built with ❤️ by Claude and the minion army.
 Powered by caffeine and the relentless pursuit of perfect Streamlit apps.*

-**P.S.**: If you're still reading this, you're probably the kind of developer we'd love to work with.
-The minions are always hiring! 😉